 Upper Penisula: Powderhorn and Brule

-It starts snowing at Upper Peninsula quite early, so by Thanksgiving, all of its 9 ski resorts, located in western and central parts of U.P., are usually ready to open.
-The largest one is Big Powderhorn, which features 253 acres (1.02 sq km) of slopes and 45 runs as well as three terrain parks.
+It starts snowing in the U.P. quite early, so by Thanksgiving, all of its nine ski resorts, located in western and central parts of the U.P., are usually ready to open.
+The largest is Big Powderhorn, which features 253 ac (102 ha) of slopes and 45 runs as well as three terrain parks.
 Big Powderhorn is also known as one of the best destinations for cross-country skiing due to a wide network of trails going through picturesque spots.
 After skiing and snowboarding, riders can relax at the Bavarian village.
-There's plenty of lodging options in Wakefield, which include chalets and hotels.
-Ski Brule, located in Iron River, is the highest ski resort in Michigan, featuring a 500-ft vertical drop, 150 skiable acres (0.6 sq km) of slopes, and 17 ski runs.
-Polished terrain is accompanied by beautiful views and family-friendly entertainment like sleigh rides through the Village.
+There're plenty of lodging options in Wakefield, which include chalets and hotels.
+Ski Brule, located in Iron River, is the highest ski resort in Michigan, featuring a 500-ft (152-m) vertical drop, 150 skiable ac (61 ha) of slopes, and 17 ski runs.
+Polished terrain is accompanied by beautiful views and family-friendly entertainment like sleigh rides through the Ski Brule Village.
 Cross-country skiing trails are also available at Ski Brule.
 The resort offers chalets for rent which is the best lodging option in the area.

 Northern Michigan: Boyne Highlands, Crystal Mountain